EXCLUSIVE: Asian American Laney College student says teacher asked her to 'anglicize' her name

 RELATED: 'Race & Coronavirus: A Bay Area Conversation' virtual town hall about COVID-19 impact on Asian American community

-Freshman Phuc Bui Diem Nguyen was looking forward to starting college and using her legal name after years of asking to be called by the nickname "May."
-But on her second day of classes, after being called "P-Nguyen" by trigonometry professor Matthew Hubbard, she received a request from him via email asking her to change her name to be more anglicized -- a term she wasn't even familiar with.
+Freshman Phuc Bui Diem Nguyen was looking forward to starting college and using her legal name after years of asking to be called by the nickname "May/" But on her second day of classes, she received a request from her trigonometry professor, Matthew Hubbard, via email to change her name to be more anglicized -- a term she wasn't even familiar with.

 EXCLUSIVE: “I was shook.”— Dion Lim (@DionLimTV) June 19, 2020